mirjanacale/Mollavie/README.md

 - Once deployed successfully, your blog will be accessible via the provided Heroku URL.

 ## Deployment

-The site was deployed to GitHub Pages.
+The site was deployed to Heroku.
 The steps to deploy are as follows:

-- In the [GitHub repository](https://github.com/mirjanacale/Mollavie.git), navigate to the Settings tab
+- In the [GitHub repository](https://github.com/mirjanacale/Mollavie.git), navigate to the Settings tab.
-- From the source section drop-down menu, select the **Main** Branch, then click "Save".
+- From the source section drop-down menu in Heroku, connect to your GitHub repository and select the **main** branch.
-- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Enable automatic deploys or click "Deploy Branch" to trigger a manual deployment.
+- Ensure your project contains a `Procfile`, `requirements.txt`, and all necessary environment variables in the Heroku dashboard (under Settings > Config Vars).
+- Add the Heroku Postgres add-on from the Resources tab.

 The live link can be found [here](https://mollaviart-f52cde6730c6.herokuapp.com/)